-Nanga town site is a small campground adjacent to Nanga Road it offers a variety of campsites that are ideally suited to families and small groups.
-There are designated parking bays and it is not suitable for caravans, camper trailers and other larger vehicles.
-The campground has barbecue pits, picnic tables, toilets and rubbish bins.
+Nanga town site is a small campground adjacent to Nanga Road.
+It offers a variety of campsites that are ideally suited to families and small groups but not suitable for caravans, camper trailers and other larger vehicles.

-Campfires are usually permitted, in the provided fire rings only, between April 15 and November 30 but fire restrictions may be imposed at any time and without notice.
+Campfires are usually permitted, in the fire rings provided, but fire restrictions may be imposed at any time and without notice.
 Bring your own firewood.
 When fire restrictions are in place campfires must not be lit and any appliance powered by burning solid fuel must not be used.

 Campers´ own liquid or gas fuel barbeques, stoves and heaters can be used at any time, unless a total fire ban has been declared (see Department of Fire and Emergency Services).